Lighting Cues are only available with SCS Professional and higher license levels. DMX is used for primarily for lighting control.

 Fixtures: Select the Fixture(s) you require for this Lighting Cue.
 The Fixtures controls are populated from the fixtures you have set up under Production Properties - Lighting - DMX Devices and Fixtures.

 Link Group: This is optional, and if set then causes all the fixtures in the same Link Group to have the same channel values set.
-For example, in this example the first three fixtures are in link group 1.
+If used, it must be numeric in the range 1-9.
+For example, in the screenshot above the first three fixtures are in link group 1.
 If the you move the slider for channel 1 (Intensity) for any of these fixtures then that same new value change will also be applied to the other fixtures in that Link Group.
 All Fixtures associated with a specific Link Group must all have the same Fixture Type.
 This is to ensure that the relative channel numbers of all Fixtures in the Link Group have the same purpose.

 Side-Bar Buttons: The buttons to the left of Fixtures can be used to move individual Fixtures up or down, or to add or remove a Fixture from the cue.
 Clicking the Copy button will copy all the Fixtures, DMX values, etc for this sub-cue to a clipboard.
 Clicking the Paste button will replace any Fixtures, DMX values, etc with those currently saved in the clipboard.
 The Copy and Paste facility is not available for Chase cues, so those buttons will be disabled if Chase has been selected.
 Note that SCS will display a meaningful tooltip if the mouse hovers over any of the side-bar buttons.

-Channels and DMX Values - Display Setting 'All Channels'
+Channels and Values - Display Setting 'All Channels'

 The items listed here are for the Fixture currently selected on the left.
 You can select a Fixture by clicking on the selector button, where indicates the currently-selected Fixture (MMVHD1 in the above example).